PrEP (Generic Truvada)

 PrEP (pre-exposure prophylaxis) is a prescription medicine used to reduce the risk of contracting HIV in HIV-negative persons who are at a greater risk of contracting the virus.

-In studies, PrEP has been shown to be over 90% effective at preventing HIV transmission in HIV-negative persons when used correctly.
+In studies, PrEP is over 90% effective at preventing HIV transmission in HIV-negative persons when used correctly.

 Your dosage of PrEP may change based on how frequently you have sex and how far in advance you plan on having sex.
 You should discuss this with your doctor to find the most effective method of taking PrEP for you.